cratstarc/opndrive/docs/getting-started/prerequisites.md

 ### 2. PNPM (Package Manager)

-PNPM helps manage the libraries and tools that OpnDrive needs to work.
+PNPM helps manage the libraries and tools that Opndrive needs to work.

 - **Install**: After installing Node.js, run this command: